UConn Players to Watch Against Arkansas - Sweet 16

 UConn's Last Game

-On Sunday, in its last game, UConn defeated Saint Mary's (CA) 70-55.
-With 24 points, Sanogo was its high scorer.
+In its previous game, UConn defeated Saint Mary's (CA) on Sunday, 70-55.
+Sanogo scored a team-high 24 points (and added zero assists and eight rebounds).

 |Name